Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Introduction

 \section{Introduction}

+Quantum cryptography is considered to be one of the main applications that will be carried over emerging large-scale quantum communication networks.
+Although the original quantum key distribution (QKD) protocol \cite{bb84}, has been the first to be commercialized, it is widely believed that future networks will run commercialized versions of QKD based on the quantum entanglement \cite{ekert}.
+Indeed, distributed pairs of entangled qubits (or qudits) will be the backbone of such future quantum networks, forming the key resource used in almost all quantum communication applications.
+A key engineering challenge will be the protection of these distributed entangled resources from ongoing decoherence effects, through entanglement distillation or quantum error correction (distillation can be viewed as a form of error correction).
+The use of state-of-the-art quantum low-density parity-check (LDPC) codes in this regard has been the subject of much focus (\emph{e.g.} \cite{chau}).

+The existence of quantum error correction codes (QECC) was initially shown by Shor \cite{Shor:1995}, Calderbank \cite{Calderbank1996} and Steane \cite{Steane}, with generalization to stabilizer codes shown by Gottesman \cite{Gottesman1996}.
+These works, amongst others, outlined the relationships quantum error-correction codes have to classical codes, leading to a pathway for the most successful classical codes, \emph{e.g.} classical LDPC codes, to be readily converted to quantum codes.
+A more detailed history on the development of QECC can be found elsewhere \emph{e.g.} \cite{Nielsen:2000}, \cite{Knill1997}.
+Quantum LDPC codes based on finite geometry were first proposed in \cite{Postol}, followed by the \emph{bicycle} codes proposed in \cite{MacKay2004}.
+More recently, many works attempting to improve quantum LDPC code performance have been published, e.g. \cite{Tan:2010} \cite{Hagiwara:2011}, and \cite{kenta2011} based on quasi-cyclic structures (such structures reduces the complexity of encoding and decoding).

-Low density parity check (LDPC) codes have become a mainstay of wireless communications.
-Originally proposed by Gallager in 1963 \cite{Gallager:19633}, LDPC codes lay largely unnoticed (although see \cite{lpc1}, \cite{lpc2}, \cite{lpc3}) until their re-discovery in the mid '90s \cite{mack1}, \cite{win}.
+Classical LDPC codes were originally proposed by Gallager in his thesis in 1961 \cite{Gallager:19633}, however, LDPC codes remained largely unnoticed until their re-discovery in the mid '90s \cite{mack1} \cite{MN1996}.
 Since then many hundreds of papers have been published outlining the near optimal performance of LDPC codes over a wide range of noisy wireless communication channels.
-In almost all of these previous works it was assumed that the characteristics of the noisy wireless channel was known.
+In almost all of such previous works it was assumed that the characteristics of the noisy wireless channel was known.
 However, the reality is that in many cases an exact determination of the wireless channel is unavailable.
-Indeed, several works have in fact investigated the case where a channel mismatch (or channel misidentification) occurs, which in turn impacts on the performance of the LDPC decoder (e.g. \cite {mackay1997} \cite{Lui}).
+Indeed, several works have in fact investigated the case where a channel mismatch (or channel misidentification) occurs, which in turn impacts on the performance of the LDPC decoder (e.g. \cite {mackay1997}).

 From the perspective of the work reported on here, the most interesting aspect of such channel mismatch studies is the asymmetry in the LDPC code performance as a function the channel crossover probability for the binary symmetric channel (BSC).
 In fact, the main focus of the work described here is an investigation of whether such asymmetric LDPC code performance carries over from the classical BSC to quantum LDPC codes operating over the quantum depolarizing channel.